 This programme provides students with the opportunity to study at two highly respected universities and experience living in two different countries.
-The key feature of this distinctive dual award programme is its focus on international management and multicultural working.
-As well as the inclusion of specific modules addressing cross-cultural business practices, a range of the module assessments give students the opportunity to develop and practice intercultural communication and learning, harnessing the international experience of their programme and the international cohort and staff teaching the modules.
+The key feature of this distinctive dual award programme is its focus on international management and marketing.
+As well as the inclusion of specific modules addressing international marketing, a range of the module assessments give students the opportunity to develop and practice intercultural communication and learning, harnessing the international experience of their international of their programme and the international cohort and staff teaching the modules.
 Students learning will be enriched by the culturally and academically diverse experience of living and studying at two universities in different countries.
-The programme will provide students with skills in international business and management and develop their intercultural competencies for their future careers.
+The programme will provide students with skills in international business management and marketing and develop their intercultural competences for their future careers.